 What if I cannot afford the cost of Philosophical Counseling?

 I want everyone to have access to Philosophical Counseling, and reserve a number of sessions for persons whose financial circumstances make it difficult to afford.
-Please inquire about potential sliding-scale or pro bono sessions.
+Please inquire about sliding-scale or pro bono sessions.

 Is Philosophical Counseling covered by health insurance?